Community

 Join us for our Open Computer Lab, where you’ll have the chance to enhance your computer skills, work on projects, or get help with tech questions in a relaxed, supportive environment.
 Free of charge and no appointment needed!
 Bring your own laptop or use ours, and simply sign in at the front desk on the 2nd floor.

-Date and Time: Every Friday starting November 1st to December 27th
+Date and Time: Every Friday starting February 7th to April 11th 10 am to 1 pm

 Location: Gesher Human Services 29699 Southfield Rd. | Southfield, MI 48076